-First established in the Office for Domestic Preparedness in 2003, the Interoperable Communications Technical Assistance Program (ICTAP) was transferred to the Office of Emergency Communications (OEC) in 2007.
-Under OEC's guidance, the Technical Assistance (TA) program expanded and now serves all 56 states and territories.
-The program provides direct support to state, local, and tribal emergency responders and government officials through the development and delivery of training, tools, and onsite assistance to advance public safety interoperable communications capabilities.
+The Office of Emergency Communications (OEC) Technical Assistance (TA) program serves all 56 states and territories and provides direct support to state, local, and tribal emergency responders and government officials through the development and delivery of training, tools, and onsite assistance to advance public safety interoperable communications capabilities.

 TA Service Offerings

 OEC provides a TA Catalog of service offerings, and has expanded it as a direct result of stakeholder feedback.
-The 2012 TA Catalog features new and updated offerings to support planning for broadband, radio re-programming for narrowbanding, and workshops for dispatch and mobile communications vehicles operations.
-OEC is also working with stakeholders to analyze NECP Goal 2 data on county-level capabilities and performance to focus resources where they are needed the most.
+The catalog features new and updated offerings to support planning for broadband, radio re-programming for narrowbanding, and workshops for dispatch and mobile communications vehicles operations.
+To view the catalog, please visit www.publicsafetytools.info.

 For additional information please contact OEC@dhs.gov